NeuralEnsemble/pype9/README.rst

       sim.run(100.0 * un.ms)
    v = hh.recording('v')

+See http://pype9.readthedocs.io/latest/getting_started.html for more examples and pipelines.

 Documentation
 =============
-Pype9 documentation can be viewed at http://pype9.readthedocs.io (or the the reST source files in <pype9-repo-dir>/doc/sources).
+Pype9 documentation can be viewed at http://pype9.readthedocs.io/latest (or the the reST source files in <pype9-repo-dir>/doc/sources).